wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/writing-code/robotbuilder-writing-subsystem-code.rst

       };

-In addition to adding the methods to the class implementation file, Claw.cpp, the declarations for the methods need to be added to the header file, Claw.h.
+In addition to adding the methods to the class implementation file, ``Claw.cpp``, the declarations for the methods need to be added to the header file, ``Claw.h``.
 Those declarations that must be added are shown here.

 To add the behavior to the claw subsystem to handle opening and closing you need to :doc:`define commands <../introduction/robotbuilder-creating-command>`.